neondatabase/website/content/docs/reference/neon-cli.md

    npm -v
    ```

-If you need to install either `Node.js` or `npm`, refer to instructions for your operating system, which you can find online.
+If you need to install either `Node.js` or `npm`, refer to the instructions for your operating system, which you can find online.

 ### Install